-It’s been a beautiful day today resulting in some new great wave images.
+It’s been a beautiful day today resulting in some new great pictures of ocean waves.
 We had a sunny and stormy day here in Sydney.
 So it was an enjoyable experience to walk along the shore making photos of huge crashing waves.

 Their height today was around 3 meters.
 The interesting fact to know here is that the height is measured from the sea level!
 While, in reality, there is a dent in the surface just under it.
 So, the actual height is always bigger, and moreover, there are always some rogue waves, which are way larger than the average.